StavanShah1402/Social-Media-Application-Using-Distributed-Database-Systems/README.md

 **UI Setup**

-To have a look at your UI
+To have a look at our UI
 1. Connect to the MongoDB Cluster
 Use the following connection URL to connect to our single cluster MongoDB:
     mongodb+srv://test1234:test1234@cluster0.wsbge.mongodb.net/